- Graduate Nursing Program Requirements

 Review the application and award processes on the Registrar's website to better understand what happens once you submit your application.

 All degree requirements are expected to be completed within ten years.
-Candidates who are unable to meet this requirement must petition for an extension to the Associate Dean for Academics.
+Candidates who are unable to meet this requirement must petition for an extension to the Associate Dean for Academic Affairs.
 Any additional requirements in effect at the time of re-evaluation must be completed.

 All failing (“F”) and Incomplete grades must be cleared or completed by graduation day or the student’s name will be removed from the graduation list.
 A cumulative GPA of 3.00 is required.
 All University balances must be paid in full.
 At the time of graduation, the student’s cumulative grade point average (GPA) must be at least 3.00.
 Additionally, the student’s average on all grades recorded on the program of study for courses numbered 700 or above must be at least 3.00 and all courses listed on the program of study must be at least 3.00.

 The Docotoral Commencement and Hooding Ceremony is the official University graduation ceremony for doctoral students and is held for degree candidates in both Fall and Spring each year.
 Traditionally held in the Koger Center for the Arts, the ceremony is attended by most recipients of the doctoral degree.
 The President of the University of South Carolina presides over commencement.
 To honor their commitment, each degree candidate is recognized by name and congratulated by the dean of the graduate’s college or school.

 To be eligible to participate, you must have completed the degree requirements, submitted an application for graduation for the term in which the commencement ceremony will be held, have an approved dissertation on file with the Graduate School and submitted the online Survey of Earned Doctoraes.